-Not only may a JDF node contain resources that it uses itself, it may also contain resources that are used by its child nodes.
-Resource links define the resources that are required explicitly by the JDF node in whose ResourceLinkPool element the ResourceLink elements reside.
-In other words, a JDF node contains a ResourceLinkPool element that in turn contains all of the ResourceLink elements that link the node to the resources it uses.
+Each JDF node contains a ResourceLinkPool element that in turn contains all of the ResourceLink elements that link the node to the resources it uses.
 They also define whether the resources are inputs or outputs.
 These inputs and outputs provide conceptual links between the execution elements of JDF nodes.
-Outputs of one node may in turn become inputs in another node, and a given node may not be executed before all required input resources are available.4
+Outputs of one node may in turn become inputs in another node, and a given node may not be executed before all required input resources are available.

-Figure 3.4 shows two processes that are linked by a resource.
+Figure 3.5 shows two processes that are linked by a resource.
 The resource represents the output of Node 1, which in turn becomes an input for Node 2.